jojje/imdb-sqlite/README.md

     optional arguments:
-      -h, --help       show this help message and exit --db FILE        Connection URI for the database to import into. (default: imdb.db)
-      --cache-dir DIR  Download cache dir where the tsv files from imdb will be stored before the import. (default: downloads)
+      -h, --help       show this help message and exit --db FILE        Connection URI for the database to import into (default: imdb.db) --cache-dir DIR  Download cache dir where the tsv files from imdb will be stored before the import (default: downloads)
-      --verbose        Show database interaction (default: False)
+      --no-index       Do not create any indices.
+Massively slower joins, but cuts the DB file size approximately in half (default: False) --verbose        Show database interaction (default: False)

 Just run the program with no arguments, and you'll get a file named `imdb.db`